 The CMS/website builder you choose will generally sit on the web, leaving you to use clever SEO tricks to gain views.
 But hosted sites like Artweb have the added extra of being part of a community.
 Your website sits within an online gallery offering free marketing and promotion due to the sheer numbers it attracts.

-So what are the biggest (and best) CMS and web builders for artists?
+So how does Artweb compare to the biggest web builders for artists?

 WordPress